smit1988/TabletopGame/README.md

 Multiplayer.
 Game area replaced by users' phones.
 This is likely mandatory due to 10 touch input limit on a single touch screen.

 TODO:
-Resize, rotate, and move game board (with mouse) Dynamically choose image file from folder
 Lock game board in place
 Deck of cards
 *manually drag from deck